Connecticut Workers’ Compensation Attorneys

 Understanding Workers’ Compensation Benefits In Connecticut

 There are two different categories of workers’ compensation benefits.
 One is the payment of medical expenses for work-related injuries or illnesses.
 It covers all treatments that are needed.
 The second is compensation for any earning that you lose as a result of the inability to work.
 These are called wage loss and indemnity benefits, and they cover both lost earnings and permanent disability.
 The determination of how long this second category of benefits is available is dependent upon whether your disability is permanent or temporary as well as whether your disability is total or partial.

-- Temporary Total Disability: Provides wage replacement for workers who miss more than three full days of work.
+- Temporary total disability: Provides wage replacement for workers who miss more than three full days of work.
 Rate is set at 75% of gross pay at the time of injury minus Social Security, state and federal taxes.
-Minimum is 20 percent of the maximum benefit and maximum allowed is 100% of the state average.
+Minimum is 20% of the maximum benefit and the maximum allowed is 100% of the state average.
 It is available for the duration of the total incapacity unless otherwise ordered or agreed to.

-- Permanent Total Disability: Provides for coverage for six specific injury categories presumed to cause total disability and pays 75% of gross pay at the time of injury minus Social Security, state and federal taxes.
-Minimum is 20 percent of the maximum benefit and maximum allowed is 100% of the state average.
+- Permanent total disability: Provides for coverage for six specific injury categories presumed to cause total disability and pays 75% of gross pay at the time of injury minus Social Security, state and federal taxes.
+The minimum is 20% of the maximum benefit and maximum allowed is 100% of the state average.
 It is available for the duration of the total incapacity unless otherwise ordered or agreed to.

 For compassionate and knowledgeable representation of your workers’ compensation claim, contact the attorneys at Jonathan Perkins Injury Lawyers.
 We are available to meet with you and answer all of your questions and will work hard to get you the compensation that you deserve.